COINtoolbox/CosmoABC/README.rst

     run_ABC_NumCosmo.py -i example_NumCosmo_input.dat

+This will run the complete analysis presented in Ishida *et al.*, 2015 as well as produce plots with the corresponding results.

 .. warning::

     This might take a while!